srobo/kitbook/docs/competition/event/incident-management.md

 * Head Judge,
 * Majority decision from Trustees.

-Stopping the competition will be indicated by a call over the radio of "This is _role_; close the arena."
+Stopping the competition will be indicated by a call over the radio of "This is _role_; stop the competition."

 At this point the following should occur;